sebastiantoh/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3c.
+Any of the given parameters (e.g. contact index, unit price, quantity) are missing.

+    * 3c1.
+StonksBook shows an error message, reminding the user of the correct command format.
+No sale is created.

+      Use case resumes at step 2.

+* 3d.
 Any of the given parameters (e.g. unit price, quantity) are not in the correct format.

-    * 3c1.
+    * 3d1.
 StonksBook shows an error message, reminding the user of the correct format.
 No sale is created.

       Use case resumes at step 2.